…by Jonas E. Alexis

 “A Jewish state would not have come into being without the uprooting of 700,000 Palestinians.
 Therefore it was necessary to uproot them.
 There was no choice but to expel that population.
 It was necessary to cleanse the hinterland and cleanse the border areas and cleanse the main roads.
 It was necessary to cleanse the villages from which our convoys and our settlements were fired on.”

 How would a politician dodge that statement?
 You simply cannot talk about King Kong without mentioning the monkey.
 And you cannot talk about “America First” without telling the Israeli regime to stop their perpetual theft.
 As E. Michael Jones has recently pointed out, Trump’s “America First” is basically the “New Worker’s view of the world,” which is synonymous with the Jewish view of the world, and no decent American voted for that.

 Ari Shavit, “Survival of the Fittest?: An Interview with Benny Morris,” Counterpunch, January 16, 2004.

-Posted by Jonas E. Alexis on February 10, 2017, With 1101 Reads Filed under World.
+Posted by Jonas E. Alexis on February 10, 2017, With 1117 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.